shakfu/py-js/source/py/notes/jupyter-experiment.md

   ...
 ]
 ```

+Note: beyond the scope to implement the HMAC / password part of the Wire protocol.
+It can be left blank for no authentication required considering that a kernel is launched locally.

 The front of the message is the ZeroMQ routing prefix, which can be zero or more socket identities.
 This is every piece of the message prior to the delimiter key <IDS|MSG>.
 In the case of IOPub, there should be just one prefix component, which is the topic for IOPub subscribers, e.g. execute_result, display_data.